Drassanes station

-La Rambla | Drassanes is a Barcelona Metro station located underneath Portal de la Santa Madrona, just off La Rambla in the Ciutat Vella district of Barcelona.
+La Rambla | Drassanes (/ca/) is a Barcelona Metro station located underneath Portal de la Santa Madrona, just off La Rambla in the Ciutat Vella district of Barcelona.
 It is named after the nearby Drassanes Reials de Barcelona, the old shipyards that are now the home of the Museu Marítim de Barcelona.
 It is the closest station to the Port of Barcelona and one of the network's closest stations to the sea, and is served by TMB-operated Barcelona Metro line L3.

 The station was opened on 14 December 1968 as a prolongation on the line from Liceu once Fernando metro station was closed.
 Originally known as Atarazanas, the name was changed to Drassanes in 1982, then La Rambla | Drassanes in 2022.
 Due to its proximity to the sea and low level, the station has suffered from flooding in the past.
 It was completely rebuilt in 2007 to make it more accessible by modernizing the platforms and installing elevators.